-One thing that does not appear to be changing anytime soon is organic traffic!
+One thing that does not appear to be changing anytime soon is organic traffic (or organic search traffic)!

 This blog post will teach you some methods for increasing your website's organic traffic without resorting to spending money on advertising campaigns.

 So you have a business, your website is completed and launched.
-It looks brilliant, it represents your brand well and is a superb shop window.
+It looks brilliant, represents your brand well, and is a superb shop window.

-One way is to learn how to increase Organic traffic to your website, this article will give you 10 SEO Tips to get more organic traffic to your site.
+One way is to learn how to increase organic traffic to your website, this article will give you 10 search engine optimization (SEO) Tips to get more organic traffic to your site through google search.

 Remember to optimize your pages for humans (and not just search engines)

-Knowing that search engines will decide where to place your website in the search engine results pages, it can be too easy to forget about the people who are visiting your site.
+Knowing that search engines (google search in particular) will decide where to place your website in the search engine results pages, it can be too easy to forget about the people who are visiting your site.

 As a result, you might end up with content that is not optimized for them and instead only focused on search engine optimization (SEO).